cortexarts/Otter-Space/README.md

 There is no tree, soil or water fit for you to live.
 The Soviet Onion has elected you to discover a new haven for otterkind, and find some decent wood on the go.
 You have a nose for trees nonetheless.

-Download the app from [Google Play](https://play.google.com/store/apps/details?id=com.CortexArts.OtterSpace)
+- Download the app from [Google Play](https://play.google.com/store/apps/details?id=com.CortexArts.OtterSpace)

-Get the latest release with the source code: https://github.com/cortexarts/Otter-Space/releases/tag/v0.1
+- Get the latest release with the source code from [Github](https://github.com/cortexarts/Otter-Space/releases/tag/v0.1)

 Mechanics:
 --------------------------------------